Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Introduction

 \subsection{Main results}

 A central goal in the study of the system \eqref{eq:1_2d}--\eqref{eq:5_2d} is to understand the bifurcation from the stationary solutions to the traveling wave solutions (TWs).
-First, we prove the existence of traveling wave solutions and their bifurcation via the Crandall-Rabinowitz theorem~\cite{crandall1971bifurcation}.
-Our theorem states that the bifurcation from the steady state~\eqref{eq:steady_state} occurs at the critical Peclet number $K=K_0$ that is the solution of the transcendental equation
+First, we prove the existence of traveling wave solutions and their bifurcation via the Crandall-Rabinowitz theorem~\cite{crandall1971bifurcation}. {Proposition~\ref{thm:bif_and_tw_existence} (below)} states that the bifurcation from the steady state~\eqref{eq:steady_state} occurs at the critical Peclet number $K=K_0$ that is the solution of the transcendental equation

 where $J_1$ is the first Bessel functions of the first kind and